mlops-club/vscode-clearml-session-manager/README.md

 # `vscode-clearml-session-manager`

 A VS Code extension for listing, creating, deleting, and connecting to [ClearML Sessions](https://github.com/allegroai/clearml-session#readme).

-ClearML is self-hostable and has a free SaaS-hosted plan, meaning you can get a world-class data science development environment for _free_.
+ClearML is self-hostable *without kubernetes* and has a free SaaS-hosted plan, meaning you can get a world-class data science development environment for _free_.

 > 💬 We're looking for contributors to prep for our first release!
 See the [contributing](#contributing) section below.